activatedgeek/blog/site/contents/math/la/numerics.md

 ---
-title: Topics is Numerical Linear Algebra
+title: Topics in Numerical Linear Algebra
 description: The nicer and practical parts of linear algebra.
 date: Aug 04 2020, 23:00 -0700
 area: math
 cat: la
 ---

-I believe the numerical aspect of linear algebra is where the meat is.
+Numerical linear algebra is where rubber meets the road.
 This post collects some topics of interest to me.
 I aim to provide exposition better than standard textbooks whenever I can.
 Often times, ideas keep lying around deep inside 1000-page bibles.
-And there are innumerable ones.

 - Hutchinson Trace Estimator
 - Cholesky decomposition